YeshvanthHJ/Melanoma_Detection/README.md

 ## Technologies Used
--library - Pandas, NumPy, matplotlib, seaborn, sklearn, r2_score, Ridge Regression, Lasso Regression -Tool - Google Colaborotary, Jupiter
+-library - Pandas, NumPy, matplotlib, seaborn, tensorflow, keras -Tool - Google Colaborotary, Jupiter

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->